Dabz/kafka-boom-boom/README.md

 - To ensure durability of messages:
   - _acks_ must be set to _all_, otherwise you might write to an _invalid_ leader
   - _min.insync.replicas_ must be set up to ensure that data is replicated on all desired physical location
+- If Zookeeper quorum is rebuild, there is actually no guarantee that the new quorum have all the latest data:
+  - this could results in data loss or in messages getting duplicated inside leaders
+	- it's probably better to rely on hierarchical quorum to avoid those issues

 ## Scenarios